benmvp/slides/2024/connecttech/nextjs.md

 ---

-- So for our one e-commerce site...
+- So for a single e-commerce site...
   - Maybe the **login, onboarding & blog pages** use SSG
   - ISR would be good for **product detail pages & landing pages** because they're static, but could change outside of the build cycle
   - **Search results pages, shopping cart, order history**, and other user-tailored pages are likely good candidates for SSR